| |

 Users should

-read through this information BEFORE proceeding.
+read through this information BEFORE ordering.

 Architectural Details: